Billions Recovered for Clients | Over 50 Years of Experience | No Fee Unless We Win

 The person you lost can never be replaced.
 No lawsuit changes that.
 But the bills don't stop.
 The mortgage payment is still due.
 And your children still have their whole future in front of them.

-The idea of dealing with insurance companies, paperwork, and legal deadlines feels impossible, but a free consultation with the experienced New York City wrongful death lawyers at the Rothenberg Law Firm can set you on a better path.
+The idea of dealing with insurance companies, paperwork, and legal deadlines feels impossible, but a free consultation with the experienced New York City wrongful death lawyers at The Rothenberg Law Firm can set you on a better path.

 A wrongful death claim is not about putting a price on your loved one’s life.
 That’s impossible.
 It’s about making sure you and your family have the resources you need not to just get by, but to recover and rebuild.